almostengr/almostengrwebsite/web/docs/privacy.md

+---
-# Privacy Policy and Terms of Use
+title: Privacy Policy and Terms of Use
+robots: noindex, follow
+description: Details about what data is captured and how it is used on this website.
+---

 Your privacy is critically important to us.
 There are a few fundamental principles: